geniphi/findig/docs/intro.rst

 --------------

 Findig is a micro-framework for building HTTP applications.
-It's perhaps comparable to Flask_ and Bottle_ in terms of size and easy of use.
+It's perhaps comparable to Flask_ and Bottle_ in terms of size and ease of use.
 Continuing in their tradition, it makes it incredibly easy to set up a WSGI application, and avoids forcing specific choices on you (such as a database layer or templating engine).
 However, Findig is